Skip Breadcrumb Links

-- Work Permit (sometimes called an Employment Authorization) – From Citizenship and Immigration Canada.
+- Work Permit (sometimes called an Employment Authorization) – From Immigration, Refugees and Citizenship Canada.

-- Visitor Record that shows you are authorized to work in Canada – From Citizenship and Immigration Canada and an employment contract.
+- Visitor Record that shows you are authorized to work in Canada – From Immigration, Refugees and Citizenship Canada.

 - Diplomatic Identity Card – From the Department of Foreign Affairs and International Trade.
 You also need a letter of permission to work.

 If your name is different from the one on your documents, you have to send in 1 of these supporting documents:

 - Marriage certificate or marriage registration – You can use this document to show your last name (or surname) change.
 You cannot use this document if you live in Quebec and were married after April 1, 1981.
 You cannot use a marriage licence.